 As part of their risk mitigation strategies, most EU-based companies perform due diligence on their potential suppliers or service providers.
 To assess GDPR compliance, they put in place detailed questionnaires which are very likely to include the following questions:

 A wrong answer to one of these questions might cause your potential client to turn to your competitors.
-As a result, not only should you need to be actually compliant with the GDPR, but also you should be ready to answer all types of questions about GDPR compliance.
+As a result, not only should you need to be actually compliant with GDPR, but also you should be ready to answer all types of questions about GDPR compliance.

-Conversely, being proactive in implementing measures to comply with the GDPR may make you gain a competitive edge.
+Conversely, being proactive in implementing measures to comply with GDPR may make you gain a competitive edge.
 A company may very well derive a competitive advantage from strict GDPR compliance.
 And this is true even if you are not subject to GDPR.
-The GDPR sets out high standards and raising the bar for cybersecurity might be beneficial for your organization even if you are not in scope.
+GDPR sets out high standards and raising the bar for cybersecurity might be beneficial for your organization even if you are not in scope.

 LES DERNIERS ARTICLES